 In 1988 I moved to Amsterdam with my husband.
 We are a couple since puberty, and we were married in our early twenties.
-In Amsterdam, I gave birth to my eldest son, who is now a marine in the Royal Netherlands Marine Corps, and took up a study History at the University of Amsterdam .
+In Amsterdam, I gave birth to my eldest son, who has been a marine in the Royal Netherlands Marine Corps for 5 years, and took up a study History at the University of Amsterdam .
 At that time it didn’t occur to me that I could become a professional photographer, and I chose a study that I’m still very much interested in, and take my advantage of.

 Because my husband and I wanted a big family, we got four more children in the next coming years.
 It was a busy time with five little children, but it was a happy time and I never quit my photography.
 With all the children in bed, I went to my dark room (which was only a darkened kitchen or bathroom) to print my photographs.

 In 2002, I met an important figure in the photography scene at that time, Herman Hoeneveld, now sadly departed.
 He was very enthusiastic about my pictures of my own children (the series ‘In the forecourt’) and he immediately arranged a portfolio in an important photo magazine and a meeting with the excellent Suzanne Dechert, director of the Melkweg photo gallery in Amsterdam.
 She was very touched by my work and arranged a solo exhibition in her gallery.
 It was through these events, that I decided to start my own business in photography.

 Since then I’ve had a lot of exhibitions and publications with my five so far photoseries:

 – In the forecourt, 2001-2004,